What is an annulment?

 What is a voidable marriage?

-Voidable marriages are those which are legally valid but can be invalidated (and brought to an end) if certain circumstances apply.
+Voidable marriages are those that are legally valid but can be invalidated (and brought to an end) if certain circumstances apply.
 The MCA sets out the conditions for a voidable marriage.

 A marriage is voidable if: